 Windows 10 and Master Browser

-Or why my "Network neighborhood" is permanently broken...
+Or why my "Network neighbourhood" is permanently broken...

-Disclaimer: I am not an expert, this is based on my experiences with small workgroup networks, opinions and the information I have been able to pick up from the web
+Disclaimer: I am not an expert, this is based on my experiences with small workgroup networks, opinions and the information I have been able to pick up from the web.
+If you have any kind of administrative "domain" then this information is probably irrelevant to you.

 The networks in question have grown ad-hoc, and at this time do not have an Active Directory service.
 Name resolution is dependant on the basic name resolution built into Windows Networking.